batden/equivoke/README.md

 A set of bash scripts to build/install/update the Enlightenment environment on your system.

-Or, conversely, to uninstall this environment whenever you'd like.
+Or, conversely, you can uninstall this environment whenever you'd like.

-Please refer to the scripts comments for hints and additional information.
+Please refer to the main script's comment for hints and additional information.

 > [!NOTE]
 > It may be useful to keep a record of the pre-existing system status before proceeding with the installation.